musidai/skills/README.md

+---
-# Quick Start
+title: Quick Start
-Install the Musid AI skill for your AI coding agent and start generating music videos, images, and music with natural language.
+description: Install the Musid AI skill for your AI coding agent and start generating music videos, images, and music with natural language.
+---

 Generate music videos, images, and music tracks directly from your AI coding agent — no code required.